Trello vs. Jira: new 2018 detailed review

 Trello is an agile project management tool that allows you to organize your team’s projects visually.

-And then, by clicking on individual cards, you can upload file attachments, add comments, assign due dates, and more.
+Then, within individual cards, you can upload file attachments, add comments, assign due dates, and much more.

-In short, Trello offers a simple, intuitive way to manage all kinds of projects from squashing visual bugs to planning the company holiday party.
+In short, Trello offers a simple, intuitive way to manage all kinds of projects from squashing visual bugs to planning your company’s holiday party.

 But where does Trello really shine as a project management tool?
 Let’s take a closer look at its strengths.